 I have been researching pub history for 10 to 15 years.
 The I am Pub history site is the conclusion of these efforts.
 It brings together many peoples efforts in research of the historical public house.
 It will never be complete.

 These are links to the Bow Bells and the Royal Cricketers, both examples of of the many thousands of images on the pub history site.
 Details on each relevant pub include street name changes, landlords and other people living at this property, and in many instances a link to other pubs that they may have been involved in.

-The pub history sites are regularly updated by Stephen and Kevan, plus an 'open' group of like-minded individuals on a daily basis; and anyone is welcome to contribute.
+The pub history sites are regularly updated by Stephen, Ewan, Tris and Kevan, plus many like-minded individuals on a daily basis; and anyone is welcome to contribute.
 If you visit the site, you will quickly understand that this is more than just a pub history site.
 The site is better described as an historical London street directory through time, with many images and historical listings endorsing the same.
 The last few years have seen massive price increases for London properties, with even an ex-council house selling for a million pounds.
 It is therefore not surprising that the breweries are attempting to turn high cash assets into London housing.
 Sadly, the Tory government has used the selling off of council housing stock at vastly discounted prices into a vote for their party, and without replacing this invaluable housing stock for our youngsters.

 Do you have a victualler, publican or beer retailer in your family history?
 This site will, hopefully, answer your questions as to where their pub was.

 The (deadpubs) pub history and historical street directory is